GoodTimeio/ats-adapter-template/README.md

 ## Pre-reqs
 - Install Node v12.15.0 and NPM v6.12.0 on your machine.
+- Set `GOODTIME_NPM_TOKEN` env variable to a Github developer token with read package permission.
+This is needed to authenticate with Github's package server.

 ## Running Locally
 - Run in command line: